KeelanAnderson/PP3-Casino21/README.md

 ### Future Features

-some future features I would like to include would be a high scores leaderboard displaying the top 10 players that cashed out with the highest ammount.
+Some future features I would like to include would be a high scores leaderboard displaying the top 10 players that cashed out with the highest ammount.
 Another feature I would like to include would be a menu where the user could choose from multiple different cards games to play from which would make the app like an online casino.

 ## Data Model

+I have 4 different classes in my project.
+The pot class, card class, decl class and hand class. the pot class creates an instance of the players pot.
+The pot class stores the ammount in the players pot and the ammount the player bets.
+This class also has methods including win_bet, lose_bet and show_pot.
+The win_bet method will add the winnings to players pot.
+The lose_bet method will takes the betted ammount from the pot and the show_pot method will print out the ammount in the players pot at any given time. the card class creates an instance of a single card. it stores the ranks and suits of the cards.
+The deck class creates an instance of a deck of 52 playing cards.
+It stores an the cards of the deck in a list. it has method to shuffle the deck and deal a single card from the deck and remove it from the list and into the game. the hand class creates 2 instances of players hand and dealers hand. it stores the cards of each hand in a list, the value of the hand and the value of the aces in the hand.
+It has the methods add_card which adds a card from the deck to the hand and the adjust_aces method which chances the value of an ace in the hand from 11 to 1 if the value of the hand was to go above 21.

 ## Tesing